kojikawrites/kojikawrites.github.io/README.md

-# hiivelabs.com
+# thewriteplace.rocks

-This is the initial redesign of hiivelabs.com for Andrew Rollings.
+This is the initial design of thewriteplace.rocks, based on the redesign of hiivelabs.com by Joe Hall for Andrew Rollings.

 ## Running the Site Locally